 In Nevada, if a dog attacks you and causes an injury that requires professional medical care, interferes with your ability to go to work or damages your property, you may be entitled to financial compensation from the pet owner’s insurance company.
 A successful insurance claim or personal injury lawsuit in Clark County could end in a settlement or verdict that pays for all of your related losses, including:

 The value of your claim often correlates with the severity of your injuries.
 If a dog bite injury left you with permanent damage or scarring, for example, your claim may be worth more than if you only had a mild injury.
 Every dog bite injury case in Nevada is unique.
-Learn the value of your case by consulting with a Las Vegas dog bite injury attorney from Koch & Brim, LLP.
+Learn the value of your case by consulting with an attorney from Koch & Brim, LLP.
 We will give you an accurate representation based on your injuries and other factors.

 Dog attacks can easily cause injuries that require emergency medical treatment.
 Depending on the size of the dog’s jaws and the ferocity of the attack, the injuries may be life-threatening.
 Even minor dog bite injuries can leave behind permanent physical scars and psychological trauma.
 At Koch & Brim, LLP, we can help you determine your rights if you or a loved one suffered any type of injury from a dog or animal attack in Las Vegas, including:

 If a loved one tragically passed away due to injuries inflicted by a vicious dog, we can help you explore your right to bring a wrongful death lawsuit instead of a personal injury claim.
 Surviving loved ones may be entitled to financial compensation for the price of a funeral or burial, as well as lost earnings and mental anguish.
-Our Las Vegas dog bite injury lawyers are highly experienced in all manner of physical and emotional injuries.
+Our attorneys are highly experienced in all manner of physical and emotional injuries.

 When it comes to dog bite injury lawsuits, most states use either a one-bite rule or strict liability law.
 A one-bite rule requires evidence that the dog had bitten someone previously for a victim to hold a pet owner financially responsible.
 A strict liability law holds a pet owner responsible for injuries inflicted by a dog without regard to any prior knowledge of the dog’s propensity for viciousness.